alfayedoficial/tmdbmoviestask/README.md

 ## Requirements

 - Kotlin is used as the programming language.
-- Jetpack Compose or XML is utilized for UI development (Jetpack Compose is recommended).
+- Jetpack Compose  for UI development.
-- MVVM or MVI architecture is implemented for the data flow.
+- MVVM architecture is implemented for the data flow.
 - Retrofit is used to fetch data from the TMDb API following the TMDb API documentation.
 - Room is used for local data caching.
 - Pagination is implemented for fetching more movies.